Bostads-AB-Mimer/organisation-api/Readme.md

 # Organisation API

-The Organisation API is a simple REST API built using Node.js, Express, and TypeScript that interacts with a Neo4j database.
-It allows users to perform CRUD operations on the database, retrieving and managing information about the organization's cost pools, responsibility areas, properties, and users.
-It also performs a scheduled input (cronjob) every 24 hours fetching, adding, updating and deleting selected users from the Microsoft Active directory, trough the Microsoft Graph API.
+This API is a simple REST API built using Node.js, Express, and TypeScript that interacts with a Neo4j database.
+It allows users to perform CRUD operations on the database, retrieving and managing information and relationships betweent the ogranisations users cost pools, responsibility areas, and properties.
+It performs a scheduled input (cronjob) every 24 hours fetching, adding, updating and deleting selected users from the Microsoft Active directory, trough the Microsoft Graph API.

 ## Table of Contents